michaeljoseph04/blog/_posts/2019-04-05-House-prices.markdown

                             Year.Built,
                             Wood.Deck.SF)
 ```
-At this point, we should do several things: namely, check for missing variables in each of the areas, and decide what to do with these elements in the data.
+At this point, we should do several things: namely, check for missing variables, and decide what to do with these missing elements in the data.
 I'm happy with how things look, for now, since not all the cases can be eliminated from the beginning.
+Next, we should seriously consider the distribution of the dataset: a linear regression assumes that the residuals have a normal distribution, and so the data might need to be transformed to a log scale: in this case, I'm okay with the skew, though I will return to this later.

 After that, we should look at the initial correlations from the variables we selected.
 We can do a pair panel with the `psych` package:
 ```